suns-echoes/array-utils/docs/utils/union.md

 union
 =====

+### `union`

-Method returns new array containing unique items from all input arrays.
+Method returns new array containing items from input arrays but with no duplicate values.

 Note: *This method takes at least two arrays.*